Tag Archives: early literacy

 off

-Declutter the Classroom Classroom Clutter Can Confuse The classroom clutter overhead, on every wall and every space harks back to earlier decades when Whole Language Theory dominated the teaching of literacy.
-Associated with Whole Language in the primary classroom was the idea of immersion in language and I think this remains one of the persistent remnants of that […]
+Clear Classroom Clutter Clear Classroom Clutter!
+Classroom clutter confuses especially weaker students.
+Now there’s a run of Cs for you!
+The classroom clutter overhead, on every wall, and every space harks back to earlier decades when Whole Language Theory dominated the teaching of literacy.
+Associated with Whole Language in the primary classroom was the idea of immersion […]

 Continue Reading...